This Version Posted: September 16, 2021

 City of Kawartha Lakes

-The RMH COVID-19 Assessment Centre is now located inside Ross Memorial Hospital.
+The RMH COVID-19 Assessment Centre is now located at Ross Memorial Hospital (10 Angeline St. N.) in Lindsay.
+Testing is by appointment only.
 To get tested:

 - Visit the Ontario COVID-19 website to see if you qualify for testing under the current provincial guidelines.

-- Do not leave multiple messages or submit multiple forms
+- Do not leave multiple messages or submit multiple forms.
+Someone will get back to you as soon as possible.

-- Appointments are available Monday to Friday from 8:30 am to 4:30 pm
+- Appointments are available Monday, Tuesday, Thursday and Friday fronm 8:30 am to 4:15 pm

 When arriving for your appointment:

-- Arrive to the hospital at your appointment time.
+- Arrive at the hospital for your appointment time.
 (NOTE: When making your appointment, you will be given instructions on where to park and which hospital entrance to use for testing)

 - Wear a mask